gatsbyjs/gatsby/docs/blog/2017-10-01-migrating-my-blog-from-hexo-to-gatsby/index.md

 generate an `about.html` page.
 Simple.

 But almost everyone will want to generate some pages based on data, not on the files in the pages directory.
-Gatsby let's us do this.
+Gatsby lets us do this.

 ### Generating custom pages